-Setting up your own business is never easy, but Bremen offers the perfect environment for budding entrepreneurs.
+Setting up your own business is never easy, but the city of Bremen offers the perfect environment for budding entrepreneurs wanting to start in Germany.
 A unique start-up scene has taken root in the region that will help you access the expertise, contacts and funding that you'll need to succeed.
 So what are you waiting for?

 A vibrant start-up scene has developed in Bremen and Bremerhaven, which together make up Germany's smallest federal state.
 It's almost like a family here – public-sector bodies, banks and businesses are all pulling together in the same direction.
 Which makes starting up a business in the two cities that much easier.

 A huge portion of newly set-up start-ups began their entrepreneurial journey at the: